dotemacs/changelog-checker/README.md

 `CHANGELOG.md` and suggests appropriate changelog entries using GitHub Models if the updates are missing.

+If the option `break-build: true` is set (by default it's set to `false`), it gives a suggestion for CHANGELOG.md update and fails the job, to signal that the the CHANGELOG.md should be updated.

 ## Features

 - Automatically detects if `CHANGELOG.md` was modified in a PR